wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 ### Industries

-Not all of the 12 industries that Salesforce recognizes and (requires its partners to support) are called its separate "Cloud":
+Salesforce recognizes these 12 industries (and requires its partners support):

    * Automotive
    * Communications